jamieguinan/cti/README.md

 CTI (via the ScriptV00 module) will present a `cti> ` prompt after the file is loaded, from which further `new`, `config`, and other commands can be entered. `ctrl-d` or `exit` will quit the program.

+### More examples.

+The `cmd/` subfolder here contains many experimental CTI "applications".
+I've had good experience with Logitech cameras, specifically models 9000 and C310, so there are several `logitech.*` files.
+But they should work with most(?)
+UVC compatible cameras.

 ### Some notes about the code

 Many of the built-in template modules are incomplete, or just empty skeletons.
 For example `HTTPClient.c` seemed like a good idea one day, but I was lazy and ended up just calling `wget`.
 And `NVidiaCUDA.c`, yeah, never did anything with that.